-New technology development such as the broadband explosion has resulted in a world with consumers who are always 'connected'.
-New search technologies have made the web universe easier to navigate and more manageable than before and which also offer exciting new possibilities that are not present in any other media.
+New technology development such as the broadband explosion has resulted in a world of consumers who are always 'connected'.
+New search technologies have made the web universe easier to navigate and more manageable than before and which provide exciting new possibilities that are not present in any other media.